-If your business stores sensitive data such as Social Security numbers, credit card numbers, health records, or other confidential information about your customers, partners, or vendors, you may be at risk for a hack or data breach.
-Cyber Liability Insurance can provide coverage for this risk.
+If your business stores sensitive information electronically or depends on computer networks, systems, and data, you may be at risk for a hack, data breach, or ransomware attack.
+Cyber Liability Insurance can provide coverage for this risk and other cyberattacks.

 Get a quote on Cyber Liability Insurance